SergeantQuickscoper/pdf-heading-classifier/semanticAnalyzer/README.md

 # Program flow

 This section does semantic analysis on your PDFs.
-It finds the most important sections and groups similar blocks, so you get the summary of your documents.
+It finds the most important sections and groups similar blocks, so you get the summary of your documents, by first extracting sections and identifying paragraphs using the extractor in deliverable a.

 ## Giving Input (ENSURE INPUT.JSON AND THE PDFS ARE IN THE SAME INPUT FOLDER)